7201krap/TILDA_Internship/safe_mutation/readme.md

-### Implementation of "Safe Mutation for Deep and Recurrent Neural Networks through output gradients" by Joel Lehman et al. with some modifications.
+### Implementation of "Safe Mutation for Deep and Recurrent Neural Networks through Output gradients" by Joel Lehman et al. with some modifications.

 - Official Implementation: https://github.com/uber-research/safemutations and Full paper: https://arxiv.org/abs/1712.06563

-- Note that results below are the results that generated from safe_mutation_variant.
-However, the results is very similar to the original implementation.
+- Note that the results below are the results generated from safe_mutation_variant.
+However, the results are very similar to the original implementation.

 - Watch the following video for implementation details (lecture delivered in Korean): https://drive.google.com/drive/folders/1GTIesw6HvqRhNw9fCnT7HrU3Yxq39TE9?usp=sharing

 - See the following for the paper explanation (written in Korean): https://docs.google.com/document/d/1gFjd3-4RwQ30fUAacXsCk7DIDtWMjfhS9XjNRLo4Xec/edit?usp=sharing

-- The followings are important quotes from the paper:
+- The following are important quotes from the paper:
   -  "A central reason is that while random mutation generally works in low dimensions, a random perturbation of thousands or millions of weights will likely break existing functionality.
   This paper proposes a solution: a family of safe mutation (SM) operators that facilitate exploration without